facebook/Ax/README.md

 * **Versatility**: Ax supports different kinds of experiments, from dynamic ML-assisted A/B testing, to hyperparameter optimization in machine learning.
 * **Customization**: Ax makes it easy to add new modeling and decision algorithms, enabling research and development with minimal overhead.
-* **Production-completeness**: Ax comes with storage integration and ability to fully save and reload experiments.
+* **Production-completeness**: Ax comes with storage integration and the ability to fully save and reload experiments.
 * **Support for multi-modal and constrained experimentation**: Ax allows for running and combining multiple experiments (e.g. simulation with a real-world "online" A/B test) and for constrained optimization (e.g. improving classification accuracy without signifant increase in resource-utilization).
 * **Efficiency in high-noise setting**: Ax offers state-of-the-art algorithms specifically geared to noisy experiments, such as simulations with reinforcement-learning agents.
 * **Ease of use**: Ax includes 3 different APIs that strike different balances between lightweight structure and flexibility.
 Using the most concise Loop API, a whole optimization can be done in just one function call.
 The Service API integrates easily with external schedulers.
 The most elaborate Developer API affords full algorithm customization and experiment introspection.